paulwingham/ParkingReservations/src/ParkingReservations.Api/README.md

 You can use a SQLite browser to view the contents of the database.

 ## Login and Authentication
-I was unsure what to do about this, so I have a LoginController and try to return a JWT token, but I have not used security for the endpoints.
+I was unsure what to do about this, so I have a LoginController that returns a JWT token, and a UserDto object, but I have not used security for the endpoints.

 ## Unit Tests
 I have just provided unit tests for the Core project Service folder methods, more would be provided for full test coverage.

+## Testing - please use .http files
+I have provided easy to run tests using the ParkingReservations.http file.
+Some of these end showing error messages, others return data as expected.

+Please note I have added a new ParkingStructure to the database, called "Horsham", and added one parking space to this structure.
+The tests pick up available parking spaces for both structures.
+This was done to prove the code is extensible to multiple parking structures.